I was washing up when I saw them. Sunflowers, fully bloomed, looking absolutely perfect. There’s no other way to describe them.

 It’s the first time I’ve grown a plant from a seed.
 As in, all the other flowers and succulents I’ve had I’ve all bought already as plants, so all I had to do was sustain them.
 But to watch something grow literally starting from a tiny little seed buried in some dirt?
 It was something else.
 (Thanks mum; without you I probably wouldn’t have watered them enough and they wouldn’t be who they are today.)

-Now, I’ve appreciated nature before (remember this classic?) but this is on a whole new level.
+Now, I’ve appreciated nature before (remember this bad boy?) but this is on a whole new level.
 These sunflowers are legitimately the most beautiful part of nature I’ve ever seen.
 I don’t think I’ve ever been so caught up on a plant before.
 We all know I love flowers, but this is on a level I’ve never experienced before.
-I can’t stop thinking and talking about my sunflowers.
+I can’t stop thinking about my sunflowers.
 I’ve never felt this excited about God’s creation before, I’ve never been in awe of what He’s made before.
 Sure, I’ve appreciated and I’ve loved and I’ve ‘found pretty’, but I’ve never actually been this excited before.

 They’re the perfect colour, shape, texture, and God thought of all of that when He made them.
 Is that amazing or what?
 The amount of detail gone into every part of that flower.
 I’m actually out of words, they’re that stunning.